 -

-Brown the vegetables: Heat a little oil in a large skillet or saucepan over medium heat.
-Add the onions, garlic and chilli, and sauté until the onions are soft and lightly browned.
+Sauté the vegetables: Heat a little oil in a large frying pan or saucepan over medium heat.
+Add the onions, garlic, and chili pepper, and sauté until the onions are soft and lightly browned.

 -